Handbook of the Birds of the World

 Individual volumes are large, measuring 32 by 25 cm, and weighing between 4 and 4.6 kg; it has been commented in a review that "fork-lift truck book" would be a more appropriate title.

 As a complement to the Handbook of the Birds of the World and with the ultimate goal of disseminating knowledge about the world's avifauna, in 2002 Lynx Edicions started the Internet Bird Collection (IBC).
 It is a free-access, but not free-licensed, on-line audiovisual library of the world's birds with the aim of posting videos, photos and sound recordings showing a variety of biological aspects (e.g. subspecies, plumages, feeding, breeding, etc.) for every species.
 It is a non-profit endeavour fuelled by material from more than one hundred contributors from around the world.

 In early 2013, Lynx Edicions launched the online database HBW Alive, which includes the volume and family introductions and updated species accounts from all 17 published HBW volumes.
 Since its launch, the taxonomy has been thoroughly revised and updated twice (once for non-passerines and once for passerines), following the publication of the two volumes of the HBW and BirdLife International Illustrated Checklist of the Birds of the World.

-The Handbook of the Birds of the World Alive site also provides a free access 'Key to Scientific Names in Ornithology'.
+The Handbook of the Birds of the World Alive site also provides a free access "Key to Scientific Names in Ornithology".

-An updated two-volume set with taxonomic revisions was released in 2014-2016 as The HBW and BirdLife International Illustrated Checklist of the Birds of the World (HBWBLIICBW), and a condensed, single-volume version of the series was published in 2020 as The All the Birds of the World (ABW).
+An updated two-volume set with taxonomic revisions was released in 2014 as the Illustrated Checklist of the Birds of the World, and a condensed, single-volume version of the series was published in 2019 as All the Birds of the World.

-The Handbook of the Birds of the World Published volumes January 31, 1992, January 31, 1994, January 31, 1996, January 31, 1997, January 31, 1999, January 31, 2001, April 30, 2002, September 30, 2003, September 30, 2004, September 30, 2005, September 30, 2006, October 31, 2007, October 31, 2008, October 31, 2009, October 31, 2010, December 31, 2011 and July 31, 2013
+Published volumes

-A list of volumes of The Handbook of the Birds of the World produced to date is as follows:
+A list of volumes of the Handbook of the Birds of the World produced to date is as follows:

-The Handbook of the Birds of the World Volume 1: Ostrich to Ducks, Geese and Swans (published in January 31, 1992)
+Volume 1: Ostrich to Ducks

-This volume was published in January 31, 1992.
+This volume was published in 1992.
 Unlike subsequent volumes, it does not have an introductory essay; instead, it has a 38-page overview by Eduardo de Juana of the biology of birds and a foreword welcoming the HBW project, by Christoph Imboden.
 Groups covered in this volume are as follows: